 You can have:

 1. Feathers from most birds that are not native to North America.
-European Starlings, House Finches, Eurasian Collared Doves, and Ring-neck Pheasants are not native to North America.
-Also, think feathers of peacocks, most parrots, most of the 55 species of pheasants, and small songbirds like zebra finches that are kept in cages.
+European Starlings, House Sparrows, Eurasian Collared Doves, and Ring-neck Pheasants are not native to North America.
+Also, think feathers of peacocks, many parrots, most of the 55 species of pheasants, and small songbirds like zebra finches that are kept in cages.
 The biggest exceptions to this are the restrictions on having feathers of any bird in the world that is critically endangered.

 2. Feathers from most wild duck and geese you can’t sell, except for mallards.
 You can sell other kinds of duck feathers if it is for fly tying for fishing.